The framework

 The Returning Model.

-A framework for how trauma organizes identity across the lifespan — and a map of the territories where the work of returning to the self takes place.
+A framework for exploring how trauma organizes identity across the lifespan — and a map of the territories where the work of returning to the self can take place.

-Beneath most distress is a single reorganizing force: survival.
+The Model: Beneath most distress is a single reorganizing force — survival.

-When survival becomes the organizing principle of a person’s development, the capacities that build a coherent self — the ability to attend to the body, to trust, to belong, to know what one feels — are reliably crowded out.
+When survival becomes the organizing principle of a person’s development, the capacities that build a coherent self (the ability to attend to the body, to trust, to belong, to know what one feels) are reliably disrupted.
 People become fluent in functioning while losing access to themselves.

-The Returning Model treats this not as a list of symptoms to suppress, but as a developmental story to be reread.
+The Returning Model treats this as a developmental story to be rewritten and relearned.
 Its central question is not only what happened to you, but what did survival reshape, and what is waiting to be returned to.

 The Interrupted Self